obiech/scaler/README.md

 - **Benefits**:
   - Simplifies navigation and makes the app's structure clearer to other developers.
   - Facilitates easier handling of navigation events, such as back navigation.
+- **Note**: I am very good at go router and auto router but considering this is a 2 screen project.
+I decided to use named routes.

+## Theming

+- **Note**: This is a two-screen application, and due to time constraints, comprehensive theming has not been implemented.
+However, I am well-versed in best practices for applying themes in scalable applications.
+In this repository, you can find examples of my work from previous projects: [Sample Theme Repository](https://github.com/obiech/storefront/tree/main/lib/res).

 ## Testing Strategy